 What do we do on Elon Hill Farm?

 Currently, a bunch of stuff....

 Our own crazy hybrid of bantams x old gaming breeds.
 Seriously, we're not sure what they are now!
 They are tasty to eat (YUM!) and productive layers.
 And they are tough!
 Seriously tough.
 We have them partially in a permanent laying run/ shed, and partially free ranging in our pastures.

 Our goats are heritage breeds from the outlying islands in our region.
 They have a history going back 150 years, and their story is fascinating!
 Have a read here on our goats page.

 We have some established food forest/ orchard space integrated with the chickens.
 We've harvested a few solid tomato crops, plus herbs, pumpkins, corn, and many other trial plots.
 Plus several million pigeon pea plants, pumping nitrogen underground like crazy.

 Teaching and Social capital

 While we learn, we teach!
 Down at Third Ground Coffee House in Sarina, we are often found loitering.
-Particularly on the fortnightly food swap and trade day (1st and 3rd Saturdays of the month, y'all).
-Plus we're often partnering with our local friends such as Sammy's Bootcamp, The Family Table, Sarina Permaculture, TG Backyard Garden, Have a Dig Nursery, for a whole lot of food, farming, and community related shenanigans!
-We've had a visit from Grandma's Place kindy to show the mini-farmers a thing or two.
+Particularly on the fortnightly food swap and trade day (every second Saturday).
+We enjoy a fellow chin-wag and teeth-chomp at our seasonal Feast Nights held in the Back Yard at Third Ground not to mention the many farm tours and permaforceses we find our renegade crew hanging out at.
+We're often partnering with our local friends such as Sammy's Bootcamp, The Family Table, Sarina Permaculture, TG Backyard Garden, Have a Dig Nursery, and Wildly Handy for a whole lot of food, farming, and community related shenanigans!
+We've had a visit from Grandma's Place kindy and Edutones Nature Play Group to show the mini-farmers a thing or two.

 elon hill blog